Ben Foakes: International career

 On 29 May 2020, Foakes was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 17 June 2020, Foakes was included in England's 30-man squad to start training behind closed doors for the Test series against the West Indies.
 On 4 July 2020, Foakes was named as one of the nine reserve players for the first Test match of the series.

 In February 2021, Foakes featured in England's away Test series against India in the absence of Jos Buttler from the second Test onwards.
 In the second Test in Chennai, Foakes made three stumpings, making him the first English keeper to do so in Asia and equaling the English record for most stumpings in a match.

-Foakes had been in line to play his maiden home Test series but due to hamstring injury he couldn't be part of England's Test squad for their series against New Zealand in 2021.
+Foakes had been in line to play his maiden home Test series but due to a hamstring injury he was not part of England's Test squad for their series against New Zealand in 2021.
 He played as first-choice wicket-keeper in both 2022 home Test series against New Zealand and South Africa, making important contributions behind the stumps and with the bat.
 In the Second Test victory against South Africa he was praised by captain Ben Stokes for his seven catches and a match-defining innings of 113 not out.